JunHu-1974/Data_Structures_and_Algorithms/README.md

 # Data Structures and Algorithms: Python

-This is a personal hobby project that implements some commonly used data structures and algorithms in Python.
+This is one of my hobby projects which implements some commonly used data structures and algorithms in Python.

 ## Hash table

 A hash table is a data structure that implements an associative array.
 A hash function is used to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
-During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored.
+During lookup, the key is hashed and the resulting hash code indicates where the corresponding value is stored.
 In a well-dimensioned hash table, the average time complexity for each lookup, addition and deletion is independent of the number of elements stored in the table.
 Hashing is a good example of space-time tradeoff.

 ### Hash set
-Hash tables can be used in the implementation of set data structure, which can store unique values without any particular order.
+Hash table can be used in the implementation of set data structure, which stores a collection of unique values without any particular order.
 Set is typically used in testing the membership of a value in the collection, rather than element retrieval.

 ### Hash map
 A hash map is a form of hash table that usually stores a large collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 Using a hash map we can map keys to values.
 The association between a key and a value is often known as a "mapping".
 The same word may also be used to refer to the process of creating a new association.
-That's why a mapping implemented by a hash table is called a hash map.
+That's why a mapping implemented by hash table is called a hash map.

-> **Note:** Work in progress.

 ## Binary tree traversal